-You can call the program from Start toolbar, then choose Programs.
-You will see the item called "VIA Hardware Monitor".
+When installation is complete, from the Start toolbar, choose Programs.
+You will then see the program group "VIA HM" and an item called "VIA Hardware Monitor".
 Click it then you can see the screen below.

 This screen show the VIA hardware monitor system screen.
 It shows the information about system temperature, voltages and fan speed.
 Some items can let you set the warning range; you can accordance your system to make optimize value setting.